Er-Sadiq/Parrot-Sec-RedEmber-Terminal-Config/README.md

 ☕ **Buy Me a Coffee**

-If you enjoy this project and want to support my work, feel free to drop me a mail & let me know how it could be improved !!
+If you enjoy this project and want to support my work, feel free to drop me a mail & give it a star n let me know how it could be improved !!
 Thank you! 🙏